dseguy/data-combinator/README.md

 ```

+<a name="addLambda"></a>
 ### addLambda

-This adds a closure as a value.
-The closure will be called for each item, with all the previously created values as argument (array).
-The returned value is used as the generated value.
+This method adds a closure, a callback or an arrow function as a value.
+The closure will be called for each item to generate a new value.
+The closure will receive an (array) argument with all the previously created values (in the order of adding).
+That way, it may create a new value, based on previously generated values.

 ```php